Department of Music

 Areas of Emphasis

-Within the M.A. degree program, students will concentrate their study in one of four areas of emphasis: (1) Performance, (2) Composition-Theory, (3) Music Education, and (4) Music History and Literature.
+Within the M.A. degree program, students will concentrate their study in one of six areas of emphasis:

 This area of emphasis is designed for the student who wishes to continue developing toward a professional level as a composer and who wishes to continue further study of music theory.
 Most students in this program aim toward careers as professional composers and teachers.
 Some continue into doctoral programs at other universities.
 Composition students are given a sixty-minute lesson each week.
 The successful completion of a substantial original composition, accompanied by a written analysis, is required for students in this area.